solid-bases/oop/Bricklayer/02_Data abstraction and encapsulation.md

 }
 ```

-In this case, the `pattern` field is now `private` and not visible from the other classes, but the `GetPattern` and `SetPattern` methods are `internal`, so they are visible o all the classes in the current `dll`.
+In this case, the `pattern` field is now `private` and not visible from the other classes, but the `GetPattern` and `SetPattern` methods are `internal`, so they are visible to all the classes in the current `assembly`.

-To set and get `pattern` data methods must be used:
+Now to set and get `pattern` data the methods must be used:

 ```csharp
 var greyPattern = new GreyPattern();